Welcome

 When you're in a crowd, do you ever find yourself fixating on just one of the many strangers you see?
 This happens to me all the time.
 I'm at a party, in a restaurant or watching a sporting event.
 There may be hundreds of people all around me, but one of them, of all those anonymous beings, will just absolutely fascinate me.

-Does who we are determine what we choose to see,
+Does who we are determine what we choose

 Just this morning I was having breakfast with a friend, and pointed out a waitress who intrigued me.
 He didn't see it, and asked me if it was some kind of sexual chemistry I was picking up on.
 No, it's not that, I explained.
 But I do think it's about beauty, albeit seldom the kind you'd see on the surface.
-Normally, you probably wouldn't look twice at most of these people.
-It's more like fleeting glimpses of something extraordinary I see shining through those otherwise ordinary façades.
-Most often, it's just a way of smiling, moving or interacting with other people.
-Sometimes I picture it as a sort of inner light that radiates from them.

 • There was a kid on my stepson's little league baseball team.
 He wasn't especially big nor good looking.
 But the way he moved to pick up a ground ball and throw it to first base was so natural, so pure, that I couldn't stop watching him.
 He had, at the age of ten, a degree of that intensity and self-assurence you see in some professional athletes—the Michael Jordans, the Derrick Jeters, the Roger Federers.
 I hoped he'd grow up using that charisma for good.

-She had the refinement of old money, but without the damage.
+She had the refinement of old money,

 • A 17- or 18-year-old girl who was sitting in front of me at a children's piano recital had an unusual radiance.
 I picked up on it even though I never saw more than the back of her head and an occasional profile.
 What was it, the way she encouraged her little brother—one of the performers?
 Or was it was how she looked at, and listened to, her parents, seated on either side of her.
 It struck me that she had the refinement of old money, but without the damage it so often inflicts.
 From those few impressions, I felt I could see the kind of life she would lead.
 And, while a bit disconcerting, I found that inkling, more than anything, reassuring.